What do Grizzly Bears have to do with Disney?

 In order to protect the grizzly bears and keep the species from becoming extinct all together, learning about the bears and providing conservation efforts is key.

-I was pleasantly surprised to find out then, that Disneynature chose to create a wildlife documentary on bears that will come out on Earth Day, April 18, 2014.
-The true-life adventure will showcase a year in the life of two mother bears as they impart life lessons to their impressionable young cubs.
+This past Earth Day, April 18, 2014, Disneynature released a wildlife documentary on bears; a true-life adventure that showcases a year in the life of two mother bears as they impart life lessons to their impressionable young cubs.
 Set against the majestic Alaskan backdrop, the story begins as the bears emerge from hibernation and the cubs explore the outside world for the first time.
 Threats including avalanches, finding food, and staying safe from predators, including an ever-present wolf pack, documents the fast-moving action and suspense of life for grizzly bears in Alaska.

 Disneynature was launched in April 2008.
 Its mission is to bring the world’s top nature filmmakers together to share a wide variety of wildlife stories on the big screen in order to engage, inspire and educate theatrical audiences everywhere.
 Walt Disney was a pioneer in wildlife filmmaking, producing 13 True-Life Adventure motion pictures between 1948 and 1960, which earned eight Academy Awards®.
 The first four Disneynature films, “Earth,” “Oceans,” “African Cats” and “Chimpanzee,” are four of the top five highest overall grossing feature-length nature films to date, with “Chimpanzee” garnering a record-breaking opening weekend for the genre.
 Disney’s commitment to conservation is a key pillar of the label and Disneynature films empower the audience to help make a difference.
 Through donations tied to opening-week attendance for all four films, Disneynature, through the Disney Worldwide Conservation Fund, has planted three million trees in Brazil’s Atlantic Forest, established 40,000 acres of marine protected area in The Bahamas, protected 65,000 acres of savanna in Kenya, protected nearly 130,000 acres of wild chimpanzee habitat, educated 60,000 school children about chimpanzee conservation and cared for chimpanzees.
 For more information about Disneynature, like us on Facebook: facebook.com/